Marma people: History

-The ancestors of the Marma, the Rakhine, live in a coastal region between Chittagong and the Arakan Mountains, in what is now Rakhine State of Myanmar.
+The ancestors of the Marma, the Rakhine, lived in a coastal region between Chittagong and the Arakan Mountains, in what is now Rakhine State of Myanmar.
 Between the 15th and 16th centuries, the Rakhine and all the Buddhist groups in the region received a reputation for piracy in association with the Portuguese, due to endemic piracy in the Bay of Bengal.
+According to Lucien Bernot (1967), many Marma clan names indicate connections with the royal court of Arakan.
+He also noted that the Marma themselves firmly believe that their ancestors originated from Arakan.
+In addition, Marma oral tradition maintains that, before settling in Arakan, their forebears lived in the region of Pegu and were therefore of Mon origin, although this claim remains largely unverified.

 Between the 16th and 18th centuries, the Marmas migrated from their homeland to the Chittagong Hill Tracts, coinciding with the Kingdom of Mrauk U's conquest of Chittagong.
-Generally, the Rakhine people settled in the hill tracts during Mrauk U invasion of Chittagong gradually formed the Marma identity.
+According to David Bradley, the Marma people first migrated from Arakan to the Chittagong Hill Tracts in the early sixteenth century, with another wave of migration occurring after the Burmese conquest of Arakan in 1785.
+Generally, the Rakhine people settled in the hill tracts during the Mrauk U invasion of Chittagong, gradually formed the Marma identity.
 The Rakhines who migrated later to the coastal plains of Chittagong during the Burmese invasion of Arakan continued using the term "Rakhine."

 Records of the East India Company and others indicate that the Marmas migrated from the Kingdom of Mrauk U to Chittagong of Bangladesh in two phases of migrations during 14th to 17th centuries in the golden period of Mrauk U. In the first phase, during the Mrauk U Kingdom expanded to some parts of Chittagong Division.
 Secondly, Marma ancestors fled to Chittagong and settled down as the Arakanese kingdom was conquered and annexed by Burmese king Bodawpaya in 1785.